🌊 riprap-nyc

 • Built an interactive dashboard making legislative data publicly accessible

-• Revealed why laws fail: California’s content-based approach was blocked by courts, while Connecticut’s design-focused bill survived — we mapped this pattern across the entire legislative landscape
+• Revealed why laws fail: California’s content-based approach was blocked by courts, while Connecticut’s design-focused bill survived.
+We mapped this pattern across the entire legislative landscape

 Why it matters: 186,800 child enticement reports were filed in 2023 (300% increase since 2021).
 Roblox CEO admitted “any anonymous adult could talk to any anonymous minor” for 18 years.
 Only 4 of 146 state bills passed, and half were immediately blocked by courts.

-Our solution: The Youth Safety & Design Standard (YSDS) — a federal framework with design-based duties, protective defaults, and mandatory transparency addressing documented harms.
+Our solution: The Youth Safety & Design Standard (YSDS), a federal framework with design-based duties, protective defaults, and mandatory transparency addressing documented harms.

 🌐 DreamMeridian